 - NUBS MBA Project Advisor: Could your organisation offer and MBA company based project?
 Every summer some of our full-time MBAs work with a wide range of firms on various consultancy type projects in place of a formal dissertation.
 If you are interested in learning more, you can find a full role description here.

-If you’re interested in any of these activities please email our Volunteering and Advocacy Manager for Nottingham University Business School, Emma Winter for more information.
+If you’re interested in any of these activities please email our Faculty Alumni Volunteering Manager for Nottingham University Business School, Emma Winter, for more information.

 Faculty of Medicine and Health Sciences

-If you have any questions about the opportunity, please email our Volunteering and Advocacy Manager for the Faculty of Medicine and Health Sciences, Sarah Greaves.
+If you have any questions about the opportunities listed above or would like to register your interest, please email our Faculty Alumni Volunteering Manager, Sarah Greaves.

 Faculty of Science

 Between October and December the faculty is running six in-person careers events across our Nottingham campuses to inspire current students in potential careers using science degrees:

 - Alumni Speaker | ‘Where are they now?’
 Computer Science careers